-LYNBROOK SCHOOL DISTRICT EMERGENCY PLANNING · A GUIDE FOR PARENTS/STUDENTS/STAFF
+EMERGENCY PLANNING · A GUIDE FOR PARENTS/STUDENTS/STAFF

-The \\\\\Schools have always been serious about being prepared for emergencies.
-Each year, the District's entire Emergency Plan is reviewed and updated to meet New York State regulations.
-The plan addresses an enormous range of issues, from dealing with the onset of a crisis situation, to addressing the psychological and emotional needs of students and adults in its aftermath.
+The Lynbrook School District has always been serious about being prepared for emergencies.
+Each year, the District-wide School Safety Plan and Building-level Emergency Response Plans are reviewed and updated to meet New York State regulations.
+Students and staff are trained on our emergency procedures annually by September 15th of each school year.
+The plans address an enormous range of issues, from dealing with the onset of a crisis situation, to addressing the psychological and emotional needs of students and adults in its aftermath.

-When an emergency occurs, the first and foremost concern of every \\\\\\ staff member is the safety of the children in our care.
-This guide provides a brief description of how the school district will manage an emergency and how \\\\\\ parents can support those vital efforts.
+When an emergency occurs, the first and foremost concern of every staff member is the safety of the children in our care.
+This guide provides a brief description of how the school district will manage an emergency and how Lynbrook School District parents can support those vital efforts.